 Storing

 Freezing note: I haven't tried saving this sauce in the freezer.
-But I'm guessing it would do very well if you wanted to freeze some for 1-2 months.
+But I'm guessing it'd do very well if you wanted to freeze it for 1-2 months.
+Just be sure to let it cool completely before transferring to a freezer-safe container.

-For more inspiration, also browse all lentil recipes.
+For more inspiration, also browse all vegan comfort food recipes or lentil recipes.

 Ingredients